guillearria/lambda-computer-science/Unit-7-Computer-Architecture/notes/bitwise_operations.md

 Python equivalent: 160 >> 6

 ### Masking
-Shift and use & operation  to essentially delete any higher bits
+Shift and use & operation with 0b1 to essentially delete any higher bits

    0b1010
  & 0b0000  # blocking